-- Surveying Associate is a competent surveying technician.

-Associate

-- Surveying

-Graduate

-A Surveying Graduate is competent in technical aspects of surveying, and has successfully completed a tertiary course of at least three years fulltime duration acceptable to the Board.

-- Registered

-Surveyor

-A Registered Surveyor has achieved full recognition as a professional surveyor and has considerable experience in general surveying.

-- Registered

-Surveyor with

-endorsements

-A Registered Surveyor may specialise in one or more aspects of surveying.

-Endorsements that are currently approved by the Board are cadastral (land), engineering, mining and consulting.
-A consulting surveyor endorsement is required when a surveyor wishes to operate as a business that provides cadastral surveying services to the public.
-Appropriate professional indemnity insurance cover is required.

-- An Australian corporation wishing to provide survey services may be registered as a surveyor.
+- A Surveying Associate is a competent surveying technician.
+Surveying Associate - A Surveying Graduate is competent in technical aspects of surveying, and Surveying has successfully completed a tertiary course of at least three years fulltime Graduate duration acceptable to the Board. - A Registered Surveyor has achieved full recognition as a professional Registered surveyor and has considerable experience in general surveying.
+Surveyor - A Registered Surveyor may specialise in one or more aspects of surveying.
+Registered Endorsements that are currently approved by the Board are cadastral (land), Surveyor with engineering, mining and consulting.
+A consulting surveyor endorsement is endorsements required when a surveyor wishes to operate as a business that provides cadastral surveying services to the public.
+Appropriate professional indemnity insurance cover is required. - An Australian corporation wishing to provide survey services may be Corporation registered as a surveyor.
 The corporation is required to employ or have as an executive officer a surveyor with a consulting endorsement.
 For additional endorsement/s, the company must employ a surveyor, registered with the relevant endorsement (cadastral, engineering, or mining).
-Appropriate professional indemnity insurance cover is required.

-- Emeritus An Emeritus Surveyor has retired from active surveying practice, but wishes to retain Surveyor their links with the profession.
+Appropriate professional indemnity insurance cover is required. - An Emeritus Surveyor has retired from active surveying practice, but wishes Emeritus to retain their links with the profession.
+Surveyor

-Registration statistics -

-The following tables show the number of Queensland registrants, by category, at 30 June in each year from 2010 to 2012.
+Registration statistics -The following tables show the number of Queensland registrants, by category, at 30 June in each year from 2011 to 2013.